AlirezaEntessari/alireza-entessari-capstone/README.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 The functionality that my app will include is that there will be quizzes to improve the user's knowledge of software development.
+There will also be PowerPoints and lectures to help the student in their software development journey.

 ## Implementation